hauslet/hauslet-services/FINANCE_IMPLEMENTATION_PLAN.md

 - **Retry Strategy:** 1min, 5min, 15min, 1hr, 6hr, 24hr intervals
 - **Wallet Owner Types:** "user", "business", "platform"
 - **Resource Types:** "booking" (others: subscription, verification, etc.)

+NOTES AFTER PHASE 4.5

+- processSinglePayout: Will be used when ProcessDuePayouts is fully implemented with booking module integration
+- ProcessDuePayouts TODO: Needs booking module query integration in a future phase
+- Provider hardcode: Minor TODO to move to config

+All the infrastructure is in place, just needs the booking query logic to tie it all together The cron jobs are running and will work once ProcessDuePayouts is implemented to query bookings.
+For now, you could manually call processSinglePayout if needed, or implement the booking query logic as part of Phase 5.

 ---